-If you have a little bit extra cash to spend on a smartphone, then check out our best $300 smartphone, or our big best smartphones feature that includes devices in all price ranges.
+If you have a little bit extra cash to spend on a smartphone, then check out our best $300 smartphone or our big best smartphone feature that includes devices in all price ranges.
 For those who are on a budget though, this can be the right place for you.

 Whether you are after an impulse replacement otherwise you just can not bear the thought of spending the best part of $500 or more on a device that lets you ring people (among some other things) here are the best budget smartphones available to buy today for under $200.